 COVID-19 deaths.
 Our main outcome, the number of COVID-19 deaths, comes from Brasil.io.
-This open-data platform collects, cleans, and assembles the COVID-19 information provided by the state health secretaries and makes it publicly available as a daily municipallevel panel (Justen, 2021).
+This open-data platform collects, cleans, and assembles the COVID-19 information provided by the state health secretaries and makes it publicly available as a daily municipal-level panel (Justen, 2021).
 We focus on deaths rather than cases.
-Deaths are less likely to go unrecorded and are thus considered a more reliable measure of the spread of COVID-19 as well as of the spread of other major pandemics (Maugeri et al., 2020; O'Driscoll et al., 2021; Xu, 2023).
+Deaths are less likely to go unrecorded and are thus considered a more reliable measure of the spread of COVID-19 as well as of the spread of other major pandemics (O'Driscoll et al., 2021; Xu, 2023).
 We observe the daily number of COVID-19 deaths from the first registered death on March 17, 2020, until January 31, 2021.
-We performed quality checks to identify potential data errors and outliers and we only found unusual spikes in a few municipalities in the state of Mato Grosso.
-We exclude municipalities in this state - 3.3 percent of the sample - in one of our robustness check (Appendix D) and when presenting the raw data on the number of deaths in Section 4.1.
+We performed quality checks to identify potential data errors and outliers and we only found unusual spikes in a few municipalities in the state of